-Antibiotics are used to kill the bacteria that causes the throat infection.
+Antibiotics are used to kill the bacteria that cause the throat infection.
 This is crucial to prevent rheumatic fever, a serious complication of strep throat and scarlet fever.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
-However, the rash can last for up to 2 - 3 weeks before it fully goes away.
+However, the rash can last for up to 2 to 3 weeks before it fully goes away.

 Complications are rare with the right treatment, but can include:

 Call your provider if:

 Bacteria are spread by direct contact with infected people, or by droplets exhaled by an infected person.
 Avoid contact with infected people.

 Bryant AE, Stevens DL.
 Streptococcus pyogenes.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 199.